 She completed her pre-doctoral internships at the Glen Roberts Child Study Center, and the Children, Youth, and Family Consortium.
 Both internships focused on the assessment/treatment of children, adolescents, and their families in an outpatient and/or school based setting.
 She has also completed a postdoctoral fellowship at the Reiss-Davis Child Study Center, a non-profit organization that specializes in psychodiagnostic assessment.
 She has worked with children, adolescents, and their families for over 14 years.
 Her doctoral dissertation was on the attachment style of teachers, and how they intervene with bullying behavior at school.

 Lauren Keats, Psy.D. is a clinical psychologist specializing in the assessment and treatment of individuals with neurological disorders and cognitive and functional impairments.
 Dr. Keats received her Doctorate degree in Clinical Psychology, with an emphasis in Neuropsychology, at the Chicago School of Professional Psychology, and completed her internship in integrated behavioral medicine at the University of Texas, Health Science Center.
+She also completed a two-year post-doctoral residency at the Neurobehavioral Healthcare Center specializing in adult and older adult neuropsychological asssessment.
 Her dissertation examined the relative contributions of social and non-social cognition and clinical symptoms in predicting social functioning among individuals with schizophrenia-spectrum disorders.
 Her research interests include cognitive rehabilitation and social functioning.

 Dr. Keats has clinical experience assessing and treating adults with a wide range of neurological, medical, and psychological conditions, including acquired brain injuries, dementia, stroke, schizophrenia, and chronic medical illnesses.
 In therapy, Dr. Keats focuses on helping individuals adjust to changing identities associated with cognitive impairment, learn to compensate for and remediate deficits, and maximize one’s functional independence.